 2. 2 % cash back from your choice of 2 of 10 categories, including groceries and gas.

 3. If a person opts to have the cash back deposited into a Tangerine Savings Account instead of having it applied directly to any outstanding balances, a 3rd category for the 2% cash back becomes available.

 5. Interest rate on purchases and cash advances is 19.95%

 Honestly, both cards offer a lot of value in my opinion and I think that they would be better used to complement one another.
 For example, if a person shops a lot of groceries at a Loblaw’s store then the PC Fin world elite card is the best choice as it offers 3% back (in the form of PC points).
 At other places I think the Tangerine card is better.

 The 2 main issues with the PC world elite card is that it’s too exclusive and the greatest reward is an extra 1% if you shop at their stores.
 So I’d have to say that the Tangerine card offers the best overall value to consumers because there’s no income threshold to get the card and that it offers more choices to the consumer to get 2% cash back.

-Overall, with the exception of the mortgage options, I’d say that Tangerine offers its customers good value.
+Overall, I’d say that Tangerine offers its customers superior value.
 Thanks for reading my post on No Fee Banking Tangerine vs PC Financial.

 Image credit: Photo by Mister GC / FreeDigitalPhotos.net